NCAlgebra/NC/DOCUMENTATION/NCPoly/NCPoly.md

 `NCDigitsToIndex[{digit1,digits2}, b]` applies `NCDigitsToIndex` to each `digit1`, `digit2`, ....

+`NCDigitsToIndex[digits, b, Reverse -> True]` returns the index as occupied by the permuted digits.

 `NCDigitsToIndex` returns the same index for graded or simple basis.

 For example: